 Milton Transit has executed many accessibility initiatives over the last several years, along with the development and enhancement of policies and procedures.
-As a result, Milton Transit has implemented many of the requirements set out in the ISAR 191/11 ahead of regulatory compliance dates.
+As a result, many of the requirements set out in the ISAR 191/11 have been implemented ahead of regulatory compliance dates.
 Milton Transit continues to update policies, procedures and services to improve accessibility, reliability, connectivity and enhance customer mobility options.